Benefits when you leave

 Benefits from locked accounts

-If you are a locked member, the balances in your locked accounts are not normally payable until you have:
+If you are a locked member, the balances in your locked accounts are not normally payable until you have attained the age where you would ordinarily qualify for New Zealand Superannuation (currently 65).

 If you emigrate permanently from New Zealand, not less than 12 months after you emigrate, you may apply to us to withdraw the balances in your locked accounts (excluding any government contributions, which revert to Inland Revenue, but including any investment earnings on them), using the Withdrawal on permanent emigration (locked members) form.